snitches get stitches

 by Kristina Curtin

-5 minutes read
+4 minutes read

 We try to raise good children.
 Honest, funny, caring, aware, financially savvy, confident…all things we want our kids to be.
 We teach them to tell the truth, to never bully, to find the joy in life and see the positives.
 To recognize their impact on the Earth, to differentiate between needs vs wants.
 To save and invest their money and to not spend it on stupid crap they don’t need.

-We teach them that normal is boring, that they are the only one of them on this planet and they need to be the best Gianna and Scarlett they can be and to not worry about anyone else.
+We teach them that normal is boring, that they are the only one of them on this planet and they need to be the best they can be and to not worry about anyone else.
 That the world is going to be unkind to them so they should always try to be kind to each other.
 To make home a safe space.

 I feel pretty damn good about the parenting choices we’ve made so far.
 We’re not perfect but, like everyone, we are doing our best.